 2. Tool and Machine Selection

-Once the project specifications are clear, the next step is to select the appropriate tools and machines.
+Once the project specifications are clear, the next step is to select the appropriate tools for CNC grooving.
 This involves considering the type of groove, the material of the workpiece, and the required tolerances.
 The right tooling can significantly improve the efficiency and quality of the grooving operation.

 3. Machining Parameters Setting